04alexklink/Boris-Bikes-2/README.md

-Challenge 3:
+## Challenge 3:
 Objects	Messages
 Person
 Bike	working?
 DockingStation	release_bike

-Challenge 4:
+## Challenge 4:

-Write down the type of error Name Error: Uninitialised Constant Write down the file path where the error happened: 4: from /home/ec2-user/.rvm/rubies/ruby-2.6.3/bin/irb:23:in `<main>' Write down the line number of the error: line 23
+Write down the type of error Name Error: Uninitialised Constant Write down the file path where the error happened: 4: from /home/ec2-user/.rvm/rubies/ruby-2.6.3/bin/irb:23:in '<main>' Write down the line number of the error: line 23
 Use the Ruby Documentation to find out what the error means: Error message with a class not being defined.
 Suggest one way of solving the error: create a DockingStation Class.

+## Challenge 9:

+Without a unit test in describe, rspec will just check to see whether what you're describing exists and works (0 examples, 0 failures is what you're aiming for.)
+With a unit test in describe, rspec will run the test, and will have 1 example.